Lemoncode/svelte-workshop/06-fetch-github-api/README.md

 We will use three approaches:

-- In a simple scenarios just mix the `fetch` function with the markup.
+- In a simple scenario just mix the `fetch` function with the markup.

 - In a more complex scenario use the Svelte component lifecycle